 - Do not spray or apply liquid directly onto your device.

 - Thoroughly wring out cloths or cleaning wipes before using to ensure that no moisture will seep into your device.

 If you are concerned about using alcohol-based solutions on your devices, a few drops of mild soap diluted in a bowl of warm water can be an effective alternative.

 Following these tips and the vendors’ instructions will allow you to properly clean your device without risking damage.

-If you have questions about cleaning and disinfecting your computer or mobile device, contact the IS&T Service Desk.
+If you have questions about cleaning and disinfecting your computer or mobile device, or anything else tech-related, contact the IS&T Service Desk.